top of page

 However, not a single Viet Cong combatant was found there.
 "As a matter of fact," Private Michael Bernhardt would testify, "I don't remember seeing one military-age male in the entire place, dead or alive.”

-None of this became known to the outside world until November 1969 when a US soldier, Paul Meadlo, was interviewed on television and admitted killing “ten or fifteen men, women and children” at My Lai.
-The full horror of the event then began to emerge and it soon became clear that many hundreds of villagers had been killed.
+It was not until November 1969 that the outside world learned about any of this, when a US soldier named Paul Meadlo confessed on television to killing "ten or fifteen men, women, and children" at My Lai.
+The true extent of the tragedy started to come to light, revealing that many hundreds of villagers had been slaughtered.

 Calley, who had spoken earlier of “my troops getting massacred and mauled by an enemy I couldn’t see, an enemy I couldn’t feel, I couldn’t touch. . .” put forward the defence that he was in My Lai to hunt out communists and to destroy communism and that he was “only carrying out my orders, which were to hunt out the NLF.”